 The answer to these questions and others like them is that as long as the court has not made the final pronouncement on the suit, the status quo would be maintained.
 This means that you can still apply for an H-4 EAD, apply for employment or retain your job as H-4 holder, and take advantage of every benefit as provided by the H-4 EAD.

 How VisaNation Law Group H-4 Attorneys Can Help

 With the controversies surrounding I-140 EAD rule and other employment-based visas in the United States, it is essential that you are guided by an expert while filing for or about to change to another status under employment visa categories.
 With the right counsel, you will be able to make the best choice for yourself.

-At Immi-USA, we have expert attorneys who are highly experienced in the I-140 EAD process.
+VisaNation Law Group’s expert attorneys are highly experienced in the I-140 EAD process.
 They can provide answers to any questions bothering you, and guide you through any employment authorization process of your choice.
-You can schedule an appointment with our expert immigration attorneys by just simply filling out our contact form.
+You can schedule an appointment with a VisaNation Law Group immigration attorney by just simply filling out our contact form.